-These are those costs which are related to the product, traceable and whose total cost change in proportion to the change in total output.
-This is very simple to understand and the best and simple example can be the direct material costs like tones of sand in preparation of tiles.
+These are costs related to the product, traceability, and whose total cost changes in proportion to the change in total output.
+This is simple to understand, and the best simple example can be the direct material costs like tones of sand in the preparation of tiles.

 Direct and Fixed Costs

-These are those costs which are related to the product, traceable but whose total cost does not change in proportion to the change in output.
-It is little difficult to visualize.
-Example for such a cost can be the salary of supervisor of tile x in the factory where tile x and y are manufactured.
-Here we know that the cost is incurred because we are manufacturing tile x but this cost will not increase or decrease in tandem with the change in manufacturing output of tiles as its nature is fixed for a period.
+These are those costs related to the product and traceability but whose total cost does not change in proportion to the change in output.
+It is a little difficult to visualize.
+An example of such a cost can be the supervisor’s salary of tile x in the factory where tiles x and y are manufactured.
+Here we know that the cost is incurred because we are manufacturing tile x.
+But this cost will not increase or decrease in tandem with the change in the manufacturing output of tiles as its nature is fixed for a period.

 Indirect and Variable Costs

-These are those costs which are not directly related to the product and therefore not traceable but whose total cost changes in proportion to the change in total output.
-For example, power cost at tiles factory where tile x and tile y is manufactured.
-Here, we know that the increase in output of any of the tiles – x or y will increase the power cost which makes it variable cost but at the same time the power cost cannot be easily allocated to tile x or tile y.
-It is very difficult to say how much power cost is incurred for tile x or tile y and hence it is an indirect cost.
+These are those costs that are not directly related to the product.
+And therefore not traceable but whose total cost changes in proportion to the change in total output.
+For example, power cost at tiles factory where tile x and tile y are manufactured.
+Here, we know that the increase in output of any of the tiles – x or y will increase the power cost.
+That makes it a variable cost, but at the same time, the power cost cannot be easily allocated to tile x or tile y.
+It is tough to say how much power cost is incurred for tile x or tile y; it is an indirect cost.